Ad115/GitPitch-hello-world/PITCHME.md

 <span style="color: #e49436">GIT</span>PITCH SOCIAL

-<span style="color:gray">GitPitch slideshow presentations are designed for sharing.</span>
+<span style="color:gray">Designed for sharing.</span>

-- View any slideshow at it's public URL
+- View any slideshow at its public URL
 - Print any slideshow to PDF
 - Embed any slideshow within a blog or website
 - Share any slideshow on Twitter, LinkedIn, etc